rrosajp/downline/CONTRIBUTING.md

 Unit tests for the Rust part should be added, especially for non-trivial functions.

+## Structure of code

+We're using the default Tauri file structure.
+Essentially `src-tauri` contains the Rust part of the project, while `src` contains the frontend part of the project.

 ## Publishing a release

 Build the project using